+Magnesium is a major mineral in the body.
 Having a healthy magnesium level supports hundreds of biochemical reactions in your body.
-It may boost exercise performance, support brain health, support healthy blood sugar levels, and promote heart health.
+It may boost exercise performance, support brain health, support healthy blood sugar levels (already in normal range), and promote heart health.

 The term “legumes” describes a family of nutrient-dense plants: peas, lentils, beans, soybeans, and chickpeas.
 They’re rich in magnesium, as well as several other nutrients.
 Consider this: A one-cup serving of cooked black beans includes 120 mg of magnesium, or 30% of the recommended daily intake (RDI).

 Other health benefits of legumes abound.
 They’re also a source of non-heme iron and potassium – and, for vegetarians especially, they can be a key source of protein.
 They may also support maintenance of healthy blood sugar levels and promote heart health.

 The term “whole grains” can include wheat, oats, barley, and pseudocereals like buckwheat and quinoa.
 If you’re looking for some magnesium-rich foods, you can’t go wrong with incorporating some whole grains into your diet.